acdaniel/webmake-less/README.md

     webmake(inputPath, { ext: ['css', 'otherext'] }, cb);

-The generated module contains a `src` property which contains the original CSS from the file.
+The generated module contains a `src` property which contains the original CSS from the file and an `element` property that references the injected style tag.

     var css = require('./path/to/cssfile'); // injects the css automatically into the current page console.log(css.src); // writes the source of the CSS file to the console